MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 1. Read the partner's terms in the email.

-2. To authorize the agreement, click the link, which goes to an authorization page in Office 365.
+2. To authorize the agreement, select the link, which goes to an authorization page in Office 365.

 3. Under **Partner Relationships**, select **Yes** to authorize the partner to be your delegated admin, and then select **Next**.